Let’s discuss some aspects of caring for, living with, and loving a dog that sometimes even dog owners ignore.

 Ensure the kennel has a soft surface for the dog to rest.
-For example, get a kennel cushion or place a couple of plush (clean) towels inside the kennel.
+For example, get a kennel cushion or place some plush (clean) towels inside the kennel.

 Find a good location for the kennel.
 For example, avoid direct sunlight or dangerous spaces with access to electrical cables.
 When the kennel is in an area with a fan or windows, leave the fan on and window blinds or shutters open for the dog to enjoy natural light.
 It is best not to cover the kennel with towels or blankets.
 The dog enjoys seeing the surroundings.

-Maybe leave the tv on or the radio at low volume for entertainment?
+Leave the tv on or the radio at low volume for entertainment.

 Consider also leaving a chew toy inside the kennel.